Praise-Id/osticket-prereqs/README.md

 </p>
 <h4>The next step is enabling IIS(Internet Information Services) & CGI(Common Gateway Interface) on Windows</h4>

 - Open Control Panel.
-You can find this by clicking the Start menu and typing "Control Panel," then clicking on it.
+You can find this by clicking the Start menu, typing "Control Panel," and then clicking it.
-- Click "Programs."
-This is one of the main categories you'll see.
+- Click "Uninstall a program."
+You'll find this under the "Programs" section of Control Panel.
 - Click "Turn Windows features on or off."
 It's usually on the left side of the page, near the top.
 - A window will pop up with a big list of checkboxes.
 - Find "Internet Information Services" in the list and click its checkbox.
 This turns on the main feature we need.